offspot/imager-service/whost/README.md

-# Cardshop Writer Host
+# Imager Writer Host

-Cardshop use writer hosts to download, write and ship SD-cards to recipient.
+Imager use writer hosts to download, write and ship SD-cards to recipient.
 A WriterHost is an always-running, always-connected computer connected to one or more USB SD-card readers (physical device).

 Writer Hosts authenticate with the cardshop to fetch tasks.
 The WriterHost operator is contacted (email) when an SD-card must be inserted, retrieved and shipped.